Vazzz007/n-puzzle-RL/README.md

 The observation space is n*m matrix of integers from 0 (blank tile) to nm - 1.

 ### Reward
 A reward of 100 is given when the agent reaches the goal.
-For every step, the agent recieves a reward of (current_manhattan_heuristic - previous_manhattan_heuristic), where manhattan_heuristic is the sum of distances between current positions of tiles and positions of goal state.
+For every step, the agent recieves a reward of (current_l1_norm - previous_l1_norm), where l1_norm is the sum of distances between current positions of tiles and positions of goal state.

 ### End condition
 The board is reset when the agent reaches the goal or number of steps >= max_steps.